thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 Done
 ```

-Notice that infiltrators cancel after 3 seconds due to cancelDefault, but "Team 2 as task done" still finishes after 5 seconds, because it hasn't been given a token.
+Notice that infiltrators cancel after 3 seconds due to `cancelDefaultTokenAsync`, but "Team 2 as task done" still finishes after 5 seconds, because it hasn't been passed a token.

-We can get the task to honor the cancellation request by passing it in to the task:
+We can get have the TPL `Task` honor the cancellation request by using the overload where we can supply it:

 Code